Tearsheet

 AI Analysis | Feedback

-Lane Riggs, Chief Executive Officer and President, Chairman of the Board
+Lane Riggs, President and Chief Executive Officer

-Jason Fraser, Executive Vice President and Chief Financial Officer
+Homer Bhullar, Senior Vice President and Chief Financial Officer

-Rich Walsh serves as Executive Vice President & General Counsel.
-He was promoted to General Counsel effective July 15, 2020.
-Walsh has served in many different leadership roles within Valero's legal department and previously held the position of Vice President and Deputy General Counsel.
-He is responsible for Valero's litigation, regulatory, and employment law departments, as well as the company's ad valorem tax and environmental, health, and safety groups.
-Walsh earned his Bachelor of Arts and Juris Doctor degrees from the University of Oklahoma.
+Rich Walsh is the Senior Vice President and General Counsel for Valero Energy Corporation.
+In this role, he is responsible for the company's litigation, regulatory, and employment law departments, as well as its ad valorem tax and environmental, health, and safety groups.
+Prior to his current position, Walsh served as Valero's Vice President and Deputy General Counsel, holding various leadership roles within the legal department.
+He earned his Bachelor of Arts and Juris Doctor degrees from the University of Oklahoma.

 Eric Fisher, Senior Vice President Product Supply, Trading and Wholesale